KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_taku_request_2_0.md

-Your request will be moved to the front of the line.
+We must weigh the merits of this proposal with care, for the sake of our future dealings.